It's been right under your nose the whole time

 There’s no denying the very real link between low employee morale and a productivity slump.
 And despite the plethora of research out there documenting the correlation, 36% of organizations still see engagement as a top challenge.

 Why, you ask?
-Well, according to Gena Restivo, vice president of HR at AstraZeneca and speaker at our upcoming HR Leaders Summit, it’s time for HR to really start examining their culture rather than papering over the cracks – starting with your most disengaged workers.
+Well, according to Gena Restivo, vice president of HR at AstraZeneca, it’s time for HR to really start examining their culture rather than papering over the cracks – starting with your most disengaged workers.

 “The first step in analysing why exactly your employees may be disheartened, starts with some introspection,” she told HRD.